For CIT purposes, the taxable period is the calendar year, with no exceptions being admissible.

 Section 616-1 of the Colombian Tax Code provides that taxpayers required to file and pay VAT and or excise tax are expected to use electronic invoices as of 1 January 2020 to support deductible expenses.

 The Colombian Tax Authority is authorised to regulate the requirements regarding sales invoices and equivalent documents.
-Electronic e-invoicing system is applicable to payroll expenses and transaction with entities and individuals not obligated to issue e-invoicing in Colombia.
+Electronic e-invoicing system is applicable to payroll expenses and transaction with entities and individuals not obligated to issue e-invoicing in Colombia, among others.